 Approving the disposal of CSG water

 An EA may authorise the use of CSG water.
-However, the CSG water remains a waste and requires consideration and assessment against the standard criteria and regulatory requirements in the EP Act, and Environmental Protection Regulation 2008 (EP Regulation).
+However, the CSG water remains a waste and requires consideration and assessment against the standard criteria and regulatory requirements in the EP Act, and EP Regulation.

 As an EA applies to the holder of the tenure on which an activity is being carried out, it cannot approve the use of CSG water off-tenure or to a third party unless the department is satisfied that the water poses no environmental risks and is fit for all purposes when leaving the tenure or being supplied to a third party.

-This is because the act of supplying off-tenure or to a third party is a waste disposal activity under the EA.
+This is because the act of supplying CSG water off-tenure or to a third party is a waste disposal activity under the EA.
 As the CSG operator is responsible for meeting EA conditions, these conditions cannot apply off tenure or restrict or apply to a third-party.
-Therefore the CSG water must meet a high-quality standard fit for any purpose and pose no environmental risks in order to be authorised under the EA as waste disposal.
+Therefore the CSG water must meet a high-quality standard, be fit for any purpose and pose no environmental risks in order to be authorised under the EA as waste disposal.

 If a CSG operator wishes to use CSG water on tenure, the EA cannot approve this disposal of waste unless the department is satisfied that any potential environmental risks identified are appropriately avoided, minimised and mitigated.
 This will require the CSG operator to submit an application (along with a corresponding application fee) for the department to assess in accordance with waste management considerations under the EP Act.
 In this circumstance, a strict conditioning framework including water quality standards, operational standards and disposal methods will be applied to the EA.